-- 1) Primary business is PCA/HCB service provision but the owner or Chief Executive Officer/General Manager of the provider also manage or exercise operational control other operations.
+- Primary business is PCA/HCB service provision but the owner or Chief Executive Officer/General Manager of the provider also manage or exercise operational control other operations.
 Other operations could be a different healthcare business such as a Home Health Agency or a non-healthcare business such as a laundry service. - 2) Individual or corporation has four Medicaid provider numbers.
 Three are HCB provider numbers and one is a non-PCA/HCB Medicaid provider number.
 However, the owner has only one EIN.

-A large provider with a significant amount of non PCA/HCB operations may choose to separately account for its PCA/HCB operations and obtain a separate AFS.
+A large provider with a significant amount of non PCA/HCB operations may choose to separately account for its PCA/HCB operations and obtain a separate AFS/RFS.
 In this case a provider may allocate some costs from the larger institution to the PCA/HCB operations.
-The provider must identify the amount of the cost included from the home office on the PCA/HCB cost survey and AFS and separately provide supporting documentation.
+The provider must identify the amount of the cost included from the home office on the PCA/HCB cost survey and AFS/RFS and separately provide supporting documentation.
 The supporting documentation must detail services provided to the PCA/HCB portion, cost elements, and the allocation method used to attribute the cost to the PCA/HCB operations.
 A large hospital complex is a good example of this situation.

 Financial and other information necessary for completion of the Cost Survey must be provided from the provider's books and records.
-When additional information is necessary it will be requested and the provider will separately submit.
+Upon Department review of the submitted cost survey, additional information may be requested from the provider.
 Providers should review the requirements of 7 AAC 145.531 through 7 AAC 145.537 prior to completion of the survey.